Abstract

 PathwaySpace is an R package that creates landscape images from graphs containing vertices (nodes), edges (lines), and a signal associated with the vertices.
-The package processes the signal using a convolution algorithm that considers the graph’s topology to project the signal on a 2D space.
-PathwaySpace could have various applications, such as visualizing network data in a graphical format that highlights the relationships and signal strengths between vertices.
+The package processes the signal using a convolution algorithm that considers the graph’s topology, projecting the signal on a 2D space.
+PathwaySpace has various applications, such as visualizing network data in a graphical format that highlights the relationships and signal strengths between vertices.
 It can be particularly useful for understanding the influence of signals through complex networks.
 By combining graph theory, signal processing, and visualization, the PathwaySpace package provides a novel way of representing network signals.

 and y